-This is actually super helpful for me, because 280 restaurants is a lot, and if you don’t do appropriate research and just go to the website each time, then you might not ever get past the As, and there are some really, really good deals down past the beginning of the alphabet.
+This is actually super helpful for me, because over 200 restaurants is a lot, and if you don’t do appropriate research and just go to the website each time, then you might not ever get past the As, and there are some really, really good deals down past the beginning of the alphabet.
 Scroll, baby, scroll.

 Bonus: The website lets you do an advance search to zero in on different types of cuisine or neighborhood.
 So if you’re a

 - Snapchat.
 Can we make a HRW filter?
 You know, one that makes your face/body 15 pounds heavier.

 - Instagram.
 Link your Facebook account and share that ish there too.

 - Live Tweet.
 “YUM!
 Just got my app at Grotto. #Drool #HRW #YAASQUEEN

 - Foursquare.
 I know, no one checks in anymore because stranger danger, but risk it.
 Yolo.